Pula Arena — Roman Amphitheatre

 Beach Bars (Summer)

-Seasonal beach bars around Verudela and Stoja offer music, cocktails, and sunset views.
+Seasonal beach bars around Verudela and Stoja offer music, cocktails and sunset views.

 Pula Film Festival